gaudyfather/Aurite_AI_Project/README.md

 4. Analyze bonds and precious metals
 5. Construct optimized portfolio
 6. Generate professional reports

+#After the workflow executed, you can find all outputs(especially the portfolio_reports in the "analysis_folder".

 ### Option 2: Individual Analysis Components